-If your berries are super sweet you can cut down that sugar to a teaspoon of suagr.
-And if theyre anything like the storebought berries we get here in alaska they’re probably going to be more sour than sweet.
+If your berries are super sweet you can cut down that sugar to a teaspoon of sugar.
+And if theyre anything like the storebought berries we get here in Alaska they’re probably going to be more sour than sweet.
 In that case add a little extra sugar.

 Wondering how to tell if your berries have enough sugar?
 Add the suagr a teaspoon at a time to the cut up berries.
 Then simply taste one.
 If its sour add a bit of extra suagr.
 It they taste just about right then you know you’ve got enough on them.

 Remember roasting amplifies their sweetness so you really don’t need too much.
 And because you’ll be watching them the entire time you can taste them for sugar and add more to the berries anytime.

 Want to Change Them Up?

 You can use vanilla sugar on these roasted strawberries, omgosh SO GOOD!
 Don’t have vanilla sugar make it!
 Add 1/2 a vanilla bean to a cup of sugar and let it sit overnight.
 You can also split the bean and scrape the seeds into the sugar, this makes a very aromatic vanilla sugar.